TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 15/2 Kings 15.5.md

 ---

-And Jehovah smote the king, so that he was a leper unto the day of his death, and dwelt in a separate house.
-And Jotham the king's son was over the household, judging the people of the land.
+Yahweh struck the king, so that he was a leper to the day of his death, and lived in a separate house.
+Jotham the king's son was over the household, judging the people of the land.